Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Celtics vs. 76ers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Boston Celtics are 1.5-point favorites heading into Game 3 of the second round of the NBA Playoffs against the Philadelphia 76ers at Wells Fargo Center on Friday, starting at 7:30 PM ET on ESPN.
-The series is tied 1-1.
-The over/under for the matchup is 213.5.
+The Boston Celtics are 2.5-point favorites heading into Game 4 of the second round of the NBA Playoffs against the Philadelphia 76ers at Wells Fargo Center on Sunday, starting at 3:30 PM ET on ESPN.
+The Celtics hold a 2-1 series lead.
+The over/under in the matchup is set at 214.5.

 Celtics vs. 76ers Odds & Info